A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Small-world Formation Games

+The Kleinberg's small-world model has two universal constants $p, q\ge 1$, such that (a) each node has undirected edges connecting to all other nodes within lattice distance $p$, called its {\em local contacts}, and (b) each node has $q$ random directed edges connecting to possibly faraway nodes in the grid called its {\em long-range contacts}, drawn from the following distribution.
+Each node $u$ has a {\em connection preference} parameter $r_u\ge 0$, such that the $i$-{th} long-range edge from $u$ has endpoint $v$ with probability proportional to $1/d_M(u,v)^{r_u}$, that is, with probability $\chgins{p_u(v,r_u)} =d_M(u, v)^{-r_u}/c(r_u)$, where $c(r_u)=\sum_{\forall v \neq u}d_M(u, v)^{-r_u}$ is the normalization constant.
+Let $\bf r$ be the vector of $r_u$ values on all nodes.
+We use ${\bf r} \equiv s$ to denote $r_u=s, \forall u\in V$.

+The above model can be easily extended to $k$ dimensional grid (with wraparound) for any $k = 1,2,3,\ldots$, where each long range contact is still established with probability proportional to $1/d_M(u,v)^{r_u}$.
+We use $K(n, k, p, q, {\bf r})$ to refer to the class of Kleinberg random graphs with parameters $n$, $k$, $p$, $q$, and $\bf r$.

+\para{Small-world formation game.}A game is described by a system of players, strategies and payoffs.
 Connection preference $r_u$ in Kleinberg's model reflects $u$'s intention in establishing long-range contacts: When $r_u =0$, $u$ chooses its long-range contacts uniformly among all nodes in the grid; as $r_u$ increases, the long-range contacts of $u$ become increasingly clustered in its vicinity on the grid.
 Our insight is to treat connection preference as node's strategy in a game setting and study the game behavior.

 More specifically, we model this via a non-cooperative game among nodes in the network.
 First, we assume that each $r_u$ is taken from a discrete set $\Sigma=\{0, \gamma, 2\gamma, 3\gamma, \ldots, \}$, where $\gamma$ represents the granularity of connection preference and is in the form of $1/g$ for some positive integer $g \ge 2$.
 Using discrete strategy set avoids nuances in continuous strategy space and is also reasonable in practice since people are unlikely to make infinitesimal changes.
-Next, we model the small-world network formation as a game $\Gamma = (\Sigma, \pi_u)_{u\in V}$, where $V$ is the set of nodes in the grid, connection preference $r_u \in \Sigma$ is the strategy of a player $u$, and $\pi_u$ is the payoff function of $u$.
-Our objective is to study intuitively appealing payoff functions $\pi_u$ and find one that would allow the navigable small-world network to emerge.